-This nation's foreign policy is based on the theory that right must be done between nations precisely as between individuals, and in our actions for the last ten years we have in this matte our faith by our deeds. have behaved, and are behaving, to wards other nations, as in private life an honorable man would behave towards his fellows.
+This nation's foreign policy is based on the theory that right must be done between nations precisely as between individuals, and in our actions for the last ten years we have in this matter proven our faith by our deeds. have behaved, and are behaving, tothe first and most important element in wards other nations, as in private life an honorable man would wards his fellows.